MON-FRI: 9:00 AM – 6:00 PM

 Structure Without Clutter

-Wall lights can introduce rhythm by creating a repeating pattern across the surface.
-This draws the eye across the room and makes the space feel complete.
+Blank walls aren't empty, they're unresolved.
+Wall lights can introduce rhythm by creating a repeating pattern across the surface, drawing the eye across the room and making the space feel considered rather than incomplete.

 Why Rhythm Matters

-The Johan wireless dark wall lights are effective here, particularly when contrast is needed.
+The Johan wireless dark wall lights work well here, particularly when contrast against a lighter wall is needed to reinforce the rhythm.

 Practical Example

-Evenly spacing 2–4 lights along a hallway wall can transform it from a transitional space into a designed feature.
+Evenly spacing two to four lights along a hallway wall can transform it from a purely transitional space into a designed feature worth noticing.

 6. Light the Path, Not Just the Destination